wildpeaches/wildpeaches/src/_content/posts/2021-06-26-pushmi-pullyu.md

 > "Excuse me, surely you are related to the Deer Family, are you not?"
 >
-> "Yes," said the pushmi–pullyu—"to the Abyssinian Gazelles and the Asiatic Chamois—on my mother's side.
-My father's great–grandfather was the last of the Unicorns."
+> "Yes," said the pushmi-pullyu—"to the Abyssinian Gazelles and the Asiatic Chamois—on my mother's side.
+My father's great-grandfather was the last of the Unicorns."

 ## In Violation of the Laws of Thermodynamics